 - Brown fused alumina is produced by smelting bauxite in an electric arc furnace.
 The ingot formed is crushed into various grain sizes for refractories and abrasives use.
-Residual TiO2 gives the material its distinct brown colour - White fused alumina is processed in a very similar way except that the starting material is furnace grade alumina produced by the Bayer Process (see section on Calcined alumina) - Both materials are highly refractory, having melting points of just under 2000°C, and bulk densities of x 3900kg/m3 (brown) and 3500/3700kg/m3 (white)
+Residual TiO2 gives the material its distinct brown colour - White fused alumina is processed in a very similar way except that the starting material is furnace grade alumina produced by the Bayer Process - Both materials are highly refractory, having melting points of just under 2000°C, and bulk densities of x 3900kg/m3 (brown) and 3500/3700kg/m3 (white)